 The durability of your veneers depends on the materials they use, as well as your own habits and behaviors.
 Since veneers are not as strong as your teeth, there’s a significant risk of breakage—in which case you’d have to pay for a whole new veneer.

-Veneers can stain like teeth, but that doesn’t mean that they can be whitened like teeth.
-So if your veneers get stained, you’ll need to replace them if you want whiter teeth.
+If you get composite veneers, they can stain like teeth, but that doesn’t mean you can whiten them like teeth.
+So you’ll need to replace them if you want a brighter smile.
 Although the veneers themselves are durable, your oral hygiene and food/drink choices can still play a major role in their longevity.

 Porcelain veneers are typically more durable and stain-resistant than composite veneers.
 So if you’ve got a coffee habit, porcelain may be the better match.
 However, it is a good idea to discuss all your options with your dentist before treatment.